OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/active-directory-licensing-ps-examples.md

     }
     return $false
 }
-#Returns TRUE if the user is inheriting the license from a group
+#Returns TRUE if hello user is inheriting hello license from a group
 function UserHasLicenseAssignedFromGroup
 {
     Param([Microsoft.Online.Administration.User]$user, [string]$skuId)

     foreach($license in $user.Licenses)
     {
-        #we look for the specific license SKU in all licenses assigned to the user
+        #we look for hello specific license SKU in all licenses assigned toohello user
         if ($license.AccountSkuId -ieq $skuId)
         {
-            #GroupsAssigningLicense contains a collection of IDs of objects assigning the license
+            #GroupsAssigningLicense contains a collection of IDs of objects assigning hello license
-            #This could be a group object or a user object (contrary to what the name suggests)
+            #This could be a group object or a user object (contrary toowhat hello name suggests)
             foreach ($assignmentSource in $license.GroupsAssigningLicense)
             {
-                #If the collection contains at least one ID not matching the user ID this means that the license is inherited from a group.
+                #If hello collection contains at least one ID not matching hello user ID this means that hello license is inherited from a group.
-                #Note: the license may also be assigned directly in addition to being inherited
+                #Note: hello license may also be assigned directly in addition toobeing inherited
                 if ($assignmentSource -ine $user.ObjectId)
                 {
                     return $true